Is It Safe To Eat Peaches During Pregnancy?

 Image: Shutterstock

 During pregnancy, you need to eat all food in moderation.
 You should not consume more than 500 grams of peach a day.
-According to The American College of Obstetricians and Gynecologists, you may eat four to five cups of fruits and vegetables every day all through your pregnancy.
+UNICEF encourages pregnant women to eat four to five cups of fruits and vegetables every day all throughout the pregnancy (13).
 You can try to limit yourself to two peaches a day along with other fruits and veggies.

 But you can benefit from the fruit only if you are buying the right peaches.